 Participating in online conversations also allows companies to learn about their customers’ wants and needs.
 By understanding the customer, brands can work to provide a more personalized experience and develop products and services that meet their needs.

 When it comes to personalization, product recommendations are the best way to encourage repeat sales.
 With the amount of data available through digital marketing, businesses can provide personalized recommendations based on past purchases or browsing behavior.

 Digital marketing offers much more accurate targeting than traditional advertising, taking the guesswork out of tracking campaign success.
 Through the website or analytics platform, you will have immediate access to user data and campaign metrics.
 Along with impressions and engagement, you can use data like referral paths to monitor which ads and types of content your customers saw before they made a purchase.
-This can help you determine which marketing methods are most effective, so that you don’t waste money on ineffective strategies.
+This can help you determine which marketing methods are most effective so that you don’t waste money on ineffective strategies.

-These measurements are available in real-time, so users can test different ad content to see what resonates best with their target audience and make improvements as necessary.
+These measurements are available in real time, so users can test different ad content to see what resonates best with their target audience and make improvements as necessary.
 With most traditional methods of advertising, it often takes months to analyze how an advertising campaign performed.

 It isn’t uncommon for a business owner to believe that they don’t have the time or the money to be competitive online.
-As you can see, digital marketing is crucial in the survival of today's businesses.
+As you can see, digital marketing is crucial to the survival of today's businesses.
 You need to expose your brand to a bigger audience if you want your business to grow.